-Objective 6: To improve accessibility for all so that roads and footpaths, and particularly the A465 will be safer, well maintained and have good signage.
-(See NDP Policy SL8: Improving Accessibility and Sustainable Travel)
+Objective 6: To improve accessibility for all so that roads and rights of way, and particularly the A465 will be attractive and safer for all users, well maintained and have good signage.
+They should also encourage active travel use.
+(See NDP Policy SL15: Improving Accessibility and Sustainable Travel.)

-Objective 7: To sustain age diversity in the community by ensuring the availability of affordable property for the younger generation and suitable property for an ageing population.
+Objective 7: To sustain age diversity in the community by ensuring the availability of suitable property for the younger generation and for an ageing population.
 This will enable them to remain in the community that they know and by which they are supported as their housing needs change.
 New housing should be located where it will enhance or maintain the vitality of our community.

-(See NDP Policy SL9: Development within the Settlement Boundaries, Site Allocation SL9/1: Crossfield House, Stoke Cross and Policy SL10: Housing Mix).
+(See NDP Policy SL16: Development within the Settlement Boundaries, Site Allocation SL16/1: Crossfield House, Stoke Cross and Policy SL17: Housing Mix.)